dawudmq/Campus-Product-Recommendation-Website/README.md

 The interface is beautiful, the amount of information is appropriate and in line with the user's habits.

-## 2.function:
+## 2.function

-commodities faceted display and query of items.
+commodities faceted display and query of items.Focusing on products, you can locate the purchase channel of the product, and you can view other people's purchase reviews.
+This website is a customized website, but it can also be promoted to different schools for students to use.

-## 3.data introduction:
+## 3.data introduction

 ### (1)php query ###
 ***db_connect.php:***	Establish a database connection, you can change $ password to the database password of the machine.